integerndegwa/integerndegwa/README.md

 - 👋 Hi, I’m @integerndegwa
 - 👀 I’m interested in Blockhain Development and Cybersecurity
-- 🌱 I’m currently working on my final year computer science project, a Blockchain Enabled Recycling Platform using Avalanche Blockchain.
+- 🌱 I’m currently working on Takachain, a Blockchain Enabled Recycling Platform using Avalanche Blockchain.
 - 💞️ I’m looking to collaborate on Web3 projects

 <!---